Convenio (CLA) Insurance Spain

 Multi-Convenio companies

-Companies with employees across multiple sectors (e.g., a hotel group with hospitality employees, drivers, security staff) may need multiple CC compliance covers in parallel.
-The main employment contract sets the primary CC for each employee, but secondary tasks can affect classification.
-Most Spanish insurers will write a single master policy with multiple sub-sections matched to each CC.
+Some companies have staff across several sectors.
+An example is a hotel group with hospitality staff, drivers and security staff.
+These companies may need several CC covers at once.
+The main work contract sets the primary CC for each employee, but side duties can change which CC applies.
+Most Spanish insurers will write one master policy with sub-sections matched to each CC.

 Lapse risk and inspection

-A lapse in CC accident cover triggers immediate non-compliance.
-The Inspección de Trabajo y Seguridad Social can demand a current certificate at any time; sanctions under RDL 5/2000 (LISOS) for serious breaches range up to €187,515.
+If CC accident cover lapses, the company is at once non-compliant.
+The Inspección de Trabajo y Seguridad Social can ask for a current certificate at any time.
+Under RDL 5/2000 (LISOS), fines for serious breaches reach €187,515.

 What Is Convenio (CLA) Insurance?